 Button batteriesSwallowing batteries

-Button batteries are tiny, round batteries usually used to power watches and hearing aids.
-Children often accidentally swallow these batteries or put up them up their nose, where the battery can be further breathed in (inhaled).
+Button batteries are tiny, round batteries.
+They are commonly used in watches and hearing aids.
+Children often swallow these batteries or put up them up their nose.
+They can be breathed in more deeply (inhaled) from the nose.

 - Hearing aids

-If a person puts the battery up the nose and breathes it further in, the following symptoms may occur:
+If a person puts the battery up their nose and breathes it further in, these symptoms may occur:

 - Breathing problems